 If you’re walking around in the downtown area of Branson just above the Branson Landing, make sure to visit Branson Café.
 While it doesn’t have any of the “gimmicks” you may expect from a show town like Branson, it does have great food and a convenient location.

 The menu is everything you’d hope.
-Their breakfast is filling and prepares you for the day, and their country fried steak will get you ready for your mid-day nap before you get back out for more shopping (also, it’s only $9.99!).
+Breakfast is filling and prepares you for the day, and the country fried steak will get you ready for your mid-day nap before you get back out for more shopping.
 Everything is well-crafted and affordable.
 You can’t go wrong here.

 There are far more locally operated restaurants than these listed, but this will give you a pretty good start to the wonderful dining options that Branson offers!
 Is there a restaurant that you expected to see on this list, but didn’t?
 Let us know about it!